Pauma AA’Alvikat Library

-The Pauma AA’Alvikat Library exists for the benefit of the Pauma Band of Mission Indians and the surrounding community, of all ages, for personal enrichment, enjoyment and educational needs.
+The Pauma AA’Alvikat Library exists for the benefit of the Pauma/Yuima Band of Luiseno Indians and the surrounding tribal community, Non-tribal community, of all ages, for personal enrichment, enjoyment and educational needs.
 The library is dedicated to providing practical access to all forms of information and cultivating the desire to learn in people of all ages.

-With a 5000 item resource room that includes children’s books and videos, a full reference collection, and a special collection that includes American Indian, California Indian, and Local and California History, the library is situated well to assist in the development of current and coming generations.
+With more than 5000 items that include adult, children, and juvenile fiction and nonfiction books and videos, a full reference collection, a special collection that includes American Indian, California Indian, and Local and California History, the library is well suited to assist in the development, engagement, and support of current and future generations.
+AA’Alvikat Library catalog is available online.
+Visit http://bit.ly/paumalibrary to search all the available fiction, nonfiction and children’s book as well reference materials available for check out.

 The Library also hosts and takes part in various community activities including: